phaubertin/jinue/doc/syscalls/receive.md

 * JINUE_EIO if the specified descriptor is closed or the IPC endpoint no longer exists.
 * JINUE_EINVAL if any part of the receiver buffer belongs to the kernel.
-* JINUE_EINVAL if the receive buffer is larger than 2048 bytes.
 * JINUE_E2BIG if a message was available but it was too big for the receive buffer.
 * JINUE_EPERM if the process to which the calling thread belongs is not the